-In 2021, our average variable-rate borrowings were approximately \$177 million.
-Increases in short-term interest rates would directly impact the amount of interest we pay.
+In 2022, our average variable-rate borrowings were approximately \$487 million.
+Increases in short-term interest rates directly impact the amount of interest we pay.
 Fluctuations in interest rates can increase borrowing costs and have a material adverse effect on our business.

-In response to the last global economic recession, extraordinary monetary policy actions of the U.S. Federal Reserve and other central banking institutions, including the utilization of quantitative easing, were taken to create and maintain a low interest rate environment.
-As of January 1, 2022 the U.S. Federal Reserve's benchmark interest rate was between 0% and 0.25%.
-The Federal Reserve has indicated that it will begin raising interest rates as early as March 2022, with additional increases possible later in the year.
-If this occurs, long-term interest rates will rise and our borrowing costs will increase.
-Such a transition may, among other things, reduce the availability and/or increase the costs of obtaining new debt and refinancing existing indebtedness, and negatively impact our stock price.
+In response to the last global economic recession, extraordinary monetary policy actions of the U.S. Federal Reserve and other central banking institutions, including the utilization of quantitative easing, were taken in recent years to maintain a low interest rate environment.
+Given substantially increasing inflation across the globe the Federal Reserve and similar monetary policymaking entities around the world began increasing interest rates in 2022.
+As of December 31, 2022 the U.S. Federal Reserve's benchmark interest rate was between 4.25% and 4.50%, up from between 0% and 0.25% the same time in 2021.
+If long-term interest rates rise, our borrowing costs will increase.
+Continued increases in interest rates could, among other things, reduce the availability and/or increase the costs of obtaining new debt and refinancing existing indebtedness and negatively impact our stock price.